Can you tell us your position at Adventure World Travel?

 If money was no issue, walk me through your dream itinerary?

-Do you have any top travel tips for anyone planning a trip to Canada & Alaska?
+Do you have any top travel tips for anyone planning a trip to the USA or Canada?

 If I could provide you an air ticket/boarding pass to anywhere in the world right now, where would you go and why?

 At the top of my wish list right now is Africa!
 My love of wildlife has me anxiously waiting to finally explore the continent.
 In particular I would love to go visit the Gorillas – which I’m sure will be an incredible experience.
 I’d combine this with Botswana to visit the Okavango Delta.

 Alternatively, a small ship cruise in Alaska’s Inside Passage is my happy place – surrounded by whales, otters and seals, drinking spiked hot chocolate while kayaking at the face of a glacier.